wamikabro/ConsolePatternsLibrary/README.md

   <li>Pattern must not contain nudity, racism or hate visuals (Country or Ethnic Flags are allowed).</li>
   <li>Make sure to add single pattern in single contribution.
 You're welcomed to do multiple contributions.</li>
   <li>Pattern must be dynamic.
 Even if it's based on different dimensions, it must take some sort of size as input.</li>
-  <li>Make default access class with your pattern's method name in pascal case inside Java package. (pattern's method name is defined in details below). </li>
+  <li>Make default access class with your Pattern's Method name in pascal case inside Java package. (pattern's method name is defined in details below). </li>
   <li>Pattern must be made inside a <b>protected static void</b> type method.</li>
   <li>Method name should be pattern().</li>
   <li>Method should contain single pattern.</li>